Back to Blackwell: Closing the Loop on Intransitivity in Multi-Objective Preference Fine-Tuning: PROSPER Enables Efficient Multi-Objective PFT From LLM Judge Feedback

 \subsection{\texttt{PROSPER} Effectively Optimizes Multi-Objective LLM Judge Preferences}

-Next, we use our LLM judge model to compare all trained 7B policies (\texttt{PROSPER}, \texttt{PROSPER-JC}, \texttt{PROSPER-VB}, RLCF, and the base Qwen2.5-7B-Instruct) on a set of 500 held-out prompts from the test set.
+Next, we ask the LLM judge to compare all trained 7B policies (\texttt{PROSPER}, \texttt{PROSPER-JC}, \texttt{PROSPER-VB}, RLCF, and the base Qwen2.5-7B-Instruct) on a set of 500 held-out prompts from the test set.
 For each pair of policies and prompt, we sample responses from each policy.
-We then ask our judge to evaluate each pair of responses along all criteria and pick a winning policy for each checklist item.
-We then average over checklist items before performing a final average over prompts to compute a \textit{win rate}.
+We then ask our judge to evaluate each pair of responses along all criteria and pick a winning policy for each.
+We then average over checklist items, before finally averaging over prompts to compute a \textit{win rate}.

 In Figure \ref{fig:wr}, we see that \texttt{PROSPER} produces policies that better optimize for judge preferences than the base policy and RLCF baseline.
 Zooming in on the top row, we see that \texttt{PROSPER} produces policies that generate responses preferred to the base policy responses roughly $3/4$ of the time and the RLCF policy responses roughly $2/3$ of the time.
 Furthermore, we see that the full version of \texttt{PROSPER} outperforms both the \texttt{PROSPER-JC} and \texttt{PROSPER-VB} ablations, indicating that both inner loop optimizations improve efficacy at optimizing rubric-based LLM judge preferences.